-INTRODUCTION – These pupils dependent upon age have either several or moderate learning difficulties and are working below the expectation of the National Curriculum.
+INTRODUCTION – These pupils dependent upon age either have several or moderate learning difficulties and are working below the expectation of the National Curriculum.
 These pupils learn best when learning is related to their own experience.
-Some may learn through structured play other will learn more effectively through functional activities, and others will respond to a topic based approach.
+Some may learn through structured play other will learn more effectively through functional activities, and others will respond to a topic-based approach.

 AIMS AND OBJECTIVES – The term ‘Semi Formal Curriculum’ is taken from the work of Penny Lacey 2011.
 The semi- formal Curriculum at Penn Hall provides meaningful, fun and engaging learning opportunities which enable pupils to reach their potential

 CONTENT – The Semi-formal curriculum is divided into six areas of learning, with the focus around communication and cognition.